LouiGee/Machine-Learning/README.md

 # Machine-Learning

 ## Exam Structure
-There will be two assignments, to be submitted in weeks 16 and 24.
+There will be two assignments, to be submitted in weeks 16 (18th of November) and 24(13th of January).

 The assessment pattern for this module is 20% coursework and 80% exam.